birfincankafein/customcamera/README.md

 How to Use
 ------------
-You can use `CameraActivity.Builder` for setting up camera.
-You can set  image capture or video record, resolution, video recorder's maximum duration, video recorder's frame rate etc with Builder.
+You can use `CameraActivity.Builder` for setting up the camera.
+You can set  image capturing or video recording, resolution, video recorder's maximum duration, video recorder's frame rate etc with the Builder.

 * Video record example:
 ```java